Data Foundation

 Handoff

-Scoped and priced upfront based on complexity and business impact.
+Scoped and priced upfront based on complexity, governance burden, source-system risk, and business impact.
 No hourly billing.
-Most projects range from $10,000-$50,000.
+A full GTM Metric-Certification & Governance Sprint typically lands between $40,000-$150,000.

 Talk Through the Foundation Gaps